Workshop by Jenny Jones - Terms and Conditions

 4.3 In the event that a Client is booking on behalf of more than two Persons and only one such Person in the Party wishes to cancel the Booking, the Company shall cancel the Booking in respect of that Person only, subject to the provisions of clause 4.1 and 4.2 above.

-4.6 In very rare circumstances, the Company may be required to make alterations to a Course or even more rarely to cancel a Course.
-If prior to the start date of the Course, such alterations make a significant change in the structure of the Course, the Client shall be entitled to (a) accept the alteration(s) and any impact (if any) on the price of the Course, (b) book another Course with the Company, subject to availability and payment or refund in respect of a different price of that other Course, or (c) withdraw from the Course and receive a full refund of any payments paid in respect of that Course.
+4.7 In very rare circumstances, the Company may be required to make alterations to a Course or cancel a Course.
+If prior to the start date of the Course, such alterations make a significant change in the structure of the Course or a Course is cancelled, the Client shall be entitled to: (a) accept the alteration(s) and any impact (if any) on the price of the Course; (b) book another Course with the Company, subject to availability and payment or refund in respect of any difference in price between the Courses; or (c) withdraw from the Course and receive a full refund of any payments made in respect of that Course.
 The Client shall inform the Company of its choice within 7 days of receiving notice of such alterations.
 For the avoidance of doubt, the Company shall not be liable and no compensation amounts shall be payable in the event that any alternations are minor in nature.

-4.7 Further, the Company reserves the right to make alterations to a Course on or after the start date of the Course without prior notice, including alterations to the itinerary, if circumstances should require.
+4.8 The Company reserves the right to make minor alterations to a Course on or after the start date of the Course without prior notice, including alterations to the itinerary, if circumstances should require.